PuppyAnimations/GTK-Theme/README.md

 ./auto-extract.sh
 ```

-Manual (do this after cloning and CD into GTK-themes-icons)
+- Manual (do this after cloning and CD into GTK-themes-icons):
 ```bash
 mkdir -p ~/.icons
 mkdir -p ~/.themes